 Have you given power that is durable?

 For many people, a discussion of an estate plan immediately brings to mind a will.
 The will can be an important document for any estate plan, but there is much more to an estate plan than a simple will.
+For example, powers of attorney are created ahead of incapacitation giving a person legal decision-making authority for another individual.

 What about incapacity?